MarkJelic/TEC-1G/GPIO/RTC/RTC_Programming_notes.md

 bit 5 of the hour register is a 1 if it is PM (12 hour mode), or part of the hour (24 hour mode)

 ---

 The Year register only supports 2 digits with value range of 00 too 99; hence only a 100 year span is available.
-This means that a 'base year' needs to be added to arrive at a Calendar year.
+This means that a 'base year' needs to be added to the Year value read from the RTC, to arrive at a Calendar year.

-TEC-1G designers have determined that 2023 will be the bease year.
+TEC-1G designers have determined that 2023 will be the base year.
 Hence, **CalendarYear = 2023 + RTCYear**

 | DS1302 Year | Calendar Year |
 | :--: | :----: |